yellion-se/.github/profile/README.md

 ## Hi there 👋

-Welcome to **Yellion** – we create bold and scalable digital products.
+Welcome to **Yellion** – we build bold and scalable digital products.
-Our focus is on **software engineering, product innovation, and design** – turning ideas into impactful digital experiences.
+Our mission is to combine **software engineering, product innovation, and design** to create meaningful digital experiences.

 ### 🚀 What we do
-- Full-stack product development – from backend to frontend
+- Full-stack product development – backend, frontend & cloud
 - Mapping & geospatial solutions
 - Developer tooling & infrastructure
-- Open-source contributions and libraries

 ### 🌱 Our values
-- **Innovation** – pushing technology forward with curiosity
+- **Innovation** – curiosity drives us forward
-- **Craftsmanship** – writing clean, maintainable, and high-quality code
+- **Craftsmanship** – clean, maintainable, and scalable code
-- **Collaboration** – working together and sharing knowledge
+- **Collaboration** – knowledge grows when shared

 ### 📚 Useful links
 - [Website](https://yellion.se)
 - [GitHub Projects](https://github.com/yellion-se)

+### ✨ Fun fact
+The name **Yellion** is inspired by the Norse **Jera rune (ᛃ)**, symbolizing growth and cycles,
+blended with the **lion** – a sign of strength, courage, and leadership.

+---

+💡 *Yellion – Engineering tomorrow’s digital experiences.*